Circumcision Recovery Instructions

-Immediately after circumcision I place a small absorbable piece of gauze called "Surgicel" around the tip of the penis that helps prevent the baby from "sticking" to its diaper and also reduces bleeding.
-Please let the gauze fall off on its own.
-It may fall off within 5 hours or 5 days.
-As long as there is no bleeding, do not be concerned about when it falls off.
-Make sure you use vaseline (see below) after it falls off.
-I always look at the circumcision 5-10 minutes after the procedure and if it is not bleeding at that time, it is unlikely to have any troublesome bleeding at all.
-If bleeding is excessive call my office number.
-While you are waiting for a call back, put firm pressure on the penis with a dry, clean washcloth to help stop the bleeding.
-If you cannot get a hold of either your pediatrician, me or the Doctor on call for me - then apply direct pressure to minimize blood loss and go to the nearest Emergency Room.
+Immediately after circumcision, Vaseline is placed around the tip of the penis.
+The circumcision has been carefully inspected for bleeding.
+If it is not bleeding in the first 15 minutes, it is unlikely to have any troublesome bleeding thereafter.
+If bleeding is excessive call my office number (757) 481-3366.
+While you are waiting for a callback, put firm pressure on the penis with a dry, clean washcloth to help stop the bleeding.
+If you cannot get a hold of either your pediatrician, me, or the Doctor on call for me – then apply direct pressure to minimize blood loss and go to the nearest Emergency Room.

 FIRST 1-7 DAYS:

 Appearance: Over the first 2-3 days, the penis will look slightly swollen, reddened, and will develop a wet, yellowish scab (this is healing tissue).
 This redness, swelling, and yellowish appearance should then start to decrease.